koutlaw/koutlaw/CV.md

-# Kyle Outlaw | Designer + Technologist | v 58.6
+# Kyle Outlaw | Designer + Technologist

 [kyleoutlaw.io](https://kyleoutlaw.io)  |  [subatomik.co](https://subatomik.co)

 ## About

 Designer and contemplative.
-Unhealthy book addiction @ Subatomik.
+Unhealthy book addiction @ Subatomik.Serving up retro media — hot medium and cold.
+Decentralized and open source commerce.
+Launched September 15, 2024, Subatomik is a Web3 online bookstore and cultural hub targeting enthusiasts in technology, cryptography, mysticism, and unexplained phenomena.
+Quite possbly one of the first bookstores on the blockchain.

-30+ years experience in digital design, worked for agencies including Publicis Sapient, Razorfish, R/GA, and various startups abd incubators.
-Brands I've worked with include Mercedes-Benz, Sprinter, smart car, Google, Motorola, UNIQLO, Unilever, Nike, Converse, Ralph Lauren, Victoria's Secret, Tory Burch, Citi, Microsoft, Morgan Stanley, and several others.
-Currently owner and operator of Subatomik, a pioneer in decentralized commerce.
-[Slow Tech][Digital Detox]
+Priors: 30+ years experience in digital design, worked for agencies including Publicis Sapient, Razorfish, R/GA, and various startups abd incubators.

+Brands: include Mercedes-Benz, Sprinter, smart car, Google, Motorola, UNIQLO, Unilever, Nike, Converse, Ralph Lauren, Victoria's Secret, Tory Burch, Citi, Microsoft, Morgan Stanley, and several others.

 Speaker and conducted workshops at SXSW, IXDA, the User Experience Professionals Association, the Internet Freedom Festival, and several other industry events.
-Graduate of NYU's Interactive Telecommunication Program and a contemplative at the Community of the Incarnation Community of the Incarnation, a new monastic community founded at the Cathedral of the Incarnation in Garden City, New York.
+Graduate of NYU's Interactive Telecommunication Program.

+Contemplative at the Community of the Incarnation Community of the Incarnation, a monastic community at the Cathedral of the Incarnation in Garden City, New York.

 ## Skills